nguyenphuquang/nakama-docs/docs/tutorial-develop-with-libgdx.md

         .build();
 ```

 That completes how to setup the client and server with a LibGDX project.
-You now have a Nakama server running locally for development and a client ready to connect.
+You now have a Itme-platform server running locally for development and a client ready to connect.
 The [Java client guide](android-java-client-guide.md) has more code examples and describes features of the client in more detail.